Three Reasons Cookbook Publishers Are Embracing Digital Transformation

-Digital content is having a moment.
-The expected global consumer spend on digital content for 2018 is $202bn.
+Digital content is more popular than ever.
+The expected global consumer spend on digital content for 2018 was $202bn.
 This is an astonishing number even before you consider that paid-for content is competing with the staggering amount of free digital content that is available to consumers.
 Also competing in this space are more traditional content creators such as book publishers.
 For cookbook publishers, digital content is a particular issue.
 While embracing digital has enabled publishers to accelerate their marketing endeavours, the sheer volume of free recipe content that is available online has an impact on the bottom line.
 Why purchase a cookbook when you can find a wealth of recipe content online?
 There is still a core group of cookbook fans however for whom the tried-and-tested nature of cookbooks remains a draw.
 Our own shelves are groaning under the weight of glossy, vibrant cookbooks by food giants like Jamie Oliver and Nigella Lawson and newcomers such as Liam Charles.
-Not only that, but cookbook sales were up 6% in 2016 over the previous year and the Print Books top-ten in Amazon's Trend Report 2017 was dominated by food.
+Not only that, but cookbook sales are increasing yearly and the Print Books top-ten in Amazon's Trend Report is consistently dominated by cookbooks.
 Regardless, digital content poses a real threat to the traditional publishing industry.

 Not content with sticking to the status quo, cookbook publishers are embracing digital content and all its benefits.
 From our conversations with publishers and our experiences of working with the likes of Octopus and DK, we have gained insight into the reasons cookbook publishers are jumping on board with digitalisation.
-Here are just three of the benefits publishers that embrace digitalisation can enjoy.
+Here are just three of the benefits publishers that embrace a digital transformation can enjoy.

 Breathe new life into back catalogues

-There were over 3000 cookbooks published in the U.S. alone in 2016, so it's clear that competition for sales is high.
+There were 1,956 cookbooks published in 2002 in the U.S. alone.
+By 2016, this number had jumped to more than 3,000, so it's clear that competition for sales is high.
 As the number of published cookbooks increases year on year, it only makes sense that sales of previous titles will decrease.
 Cookbook publishers are eager to monetise these extensive back catalogues.
-Their white label and niche titles are packed with reliable, inspiring content - the sort of content grocery retailers, food brands and recipe apps are crying out for.
+Their white-label and niche titles are packed with reliable, inspiring content - the sort of content grocery retailers, food brands and recipe apps are crying out for.
 Not only that, but new platforms for ready-to-use recipe content have emerged as the connected kitchen has evolved.
 The smart kitchen appliance space is in its infancy, and adoption is still low.
 Appliance manufacturers understand that it is vital to integrate a range of reliable recipe content into their smart appliances in order to drive interest in the product and to continually refresh this offering with fresh content.
 Recipe development is a time consuming and expensive activity.
 While it gives companies full control over their own content, the investment required not just in monetary terms, but in time and infrastructure, is a barrier.
 This is good news for the cookbook publishers we work with.
 Our customers are in search of ready-made digital content at scale in order to fulfil their ongoing recipe requirements, and publishers are by far the largest, most trustworthy source of this content.

 Reach new audiences